--> Power Factor Correction techniques

 Importance of power factor improvement

-The improvement of power factor is very important for both consumers and generating stations as discussed below :
+The improvement of power factor is very important for both consumers and generating stations as discussed below:

 • For generating stations: A generating station is as much concerned with power factor improvement as the consumer.
 The generators in a power station are rated in kVA but the useful output depends upon kW output.
 As station output is kW = kVA × cos φ, therefore, number of units supplied by it depends upon the power factor.
 The greater the power factor of the generating station, the higher is the kWh it delivers to the system.
-This leads to the conclusion that improved power factor increases the earning capacity of the power station.
+This leads to the conclusion that the improved power factor increases the earning capacity of the power station.

 Power Factor Correction Formula